Dishes With Dad

 Recipe Tips

-• When making large batches, you can keep your pancakes warm in the oven while cooking your batches.
+• Keep them Warm: When making large batches, you can keep your pancakes warm in the oven while cooking your batches.
 To do this, place the cooked pancakes on a wire rack set in a rimmed baking sheet and place them in a 250°F oven.

 A delicious bite of fluffy lemon and blueberry pancakes